 Saying No to Evictions and Repossessions

 Has your landlord told you that they plan to repossess your home for themselves or to provide housing to a family member?
 Or have they sent you an eviction notice to enlarge the dwelling, divide it or change its destination?
 Don’t worry!
 The Comité logement du Plateau Mont-Royal can help you, and all our services are free.
-Watch our video about housing repossession and eviction!

 As a rule, we suggest that you: